 Pregnancy sign: Tender breastsAs early as 1-2 weeks after conception you might notice a difference in your breasts.
 Your nipples might be sensitive to the touch, they may be sore or they may change shape and become swollen - meaning your bra might not fit as well as normal.

 What else could it be?
 It could be your pill or you might be due on your period - many early signs of pregnancy are similar to when you're having a period or are due on.

-Pregnancy sign: Missed periodAround 4-5 weeks after conception, this is the most common pregnancy symptom, and is usually the first one you might pick up on.
-After the embryo has attached itself to the wall of the uterus, the wall builds itself up so the embryo is well cushioned - rather than break down and cause a period.
+Pregnancy sign: Missed periodThis is the most common pregnancy symptom, and is usually the first one you might pick up on.
+It happens around 4-5 weeks after the embryo has attached itself to the wall of the uterus, the wall builds itself up so the embryo is well cushioned - rather than break down and cause a period.

 What else could it be?
 Stress, changing your contraception or excessive weight gain or loss.